Lifting -- A nonreversible Markov chain Monte Carlo Algorithm: Applications of Lifting

-\subsection{The Ising Model on a complete graph}
+\subsection{The Ising model on a complete graph}

-Suppose we have $N$ Ising spins on a complete graph (every pair of distinct vertices is connected by a unique edge).
+Consider $N$ Ising spins on a complete graph (every pair of distinct vertices is connected by a unique edge).
 This system is also known as the fully connected Ising model because every spin interacts with every other spin.
-The system exhibits a continuous phase transition, symmetry breaking and emergence of spontaneous magnetization, at a finite positive temperature in the limit infinite number of spins $N\to \infty$.
-Let each vertex carry a spin $s_i \in\{1,-1\}$.
-The energy of a spin configuration $\mathcal{C} = \{s_1,...,s_N\}$ is \bal E(\mathcal{C}) = - \frac{J}{N}\sum_{i<j}s_is_j, \eal where the above sum runs over all pairs of spins.
-The ground state energy is $E_g = - \frac{J}{2}(N-1)$.
-This ground state is degenerate, it has entropy $S = \ln 2$ and it corresponds to all spins pointing up or all spins pointing down.
-Note that $E_g\propto \mathcal{O}(N)$, while $S\propto \mathcal{O}(1)$.
-At $T = \infty$ all states are equally probable giving rise to $\langle E \rangle = 0$ and $S =N \ln 2$, since the partition function (number of configurations) is $Z = 2^N$.
-Notice that at $T=\infty$ the entropy scales with the system size $S\propto \mathcal{O}(N)$.
-Thus at high temperatures the spins are disordered and the average magnetization is zero while at low temperature phase the energy effects will dominate and the spins will tend to align with magnetization $M = \sum _{i=1}^N s_i$ different from zero (though the average magnetization will still remain zero).
-As infinitesimal perturbation will determine which ground state is selected.
-This is an example of "symmetry breaking" in statistical mechanics.
-Somewhere at $T$ positive and non-zero there will be a phase transition, where the energy and entropy are of the same order of magnitude, there is a phase transition.
+The system exhibits a continuous phase transition, symmetry breaking, and emergence of spontaneous magnetization at a nonzero positive temperature in the limit as the number of spins $N\to \infty$.
+Let each vertex carry a spin $\sigma_i \in\{1,-1\}$.
+The energy of a spin configuration $\bm \sigma = \{\sigma_1,\ldots,\sigma_N\}$ is \bal E(\bm \sigma) = - \frac{J}{N}\sum_{i<j}\sigma_i\sigma_j, \eal and the sum runs over all pairs of spins.
+The ground states correspond to all spins $\sigma_i$ pointing up ($\sigma_i = 1$) or all spins pointing down ($\sigma_i = -1$), that is, the ground state is degenerate with entropy $S = \ln 2$.
+The ground state energy is $E_g = - (J/2)(N-1)$.
+Note that $E_g \sim \mathcal{O}(N)$, while $S_g \sim \mathcal{O}(1)$.
+At $T = \infty$ all states are equally probable giving rise to $\langle E \rangle = 0$, and $S =N \ln 2$, because the number of configurations is $Z = 2^N$.
+Note that at $T=\infty$ the entropy scales with the system size $S\propto \mathcal{O}(N)$.
+At high temperatures the spins are disordered and the average magnetization is zero, while at low temperatures the spins tend to align with a magnetization $M = \sum_{i=1}^N \sigma_i$, which is nonzero (although the average magnetization remains zero).
+An infinitesimal perturbation will determine which ground state is selected.
+At some $T> 0$, where the energy and entropy are of the same order of magnitude, there is a phase transition.